pingcap/docs/system-variables.md

 - Default value: `OFF`
 - This variable is used to control whether to allow `INSERT`, `REPLACE`, and `UPDATE` statements to operate on the `_tidb_rowid` column.
 This variable can be used only when you import data using TiDB tools.

-### tidb_opt_force_inline_cte <span class="version-mark">New in v6.4.0</span>
+### tidb_opt_force_inline_cte <span class="version-mark">New in v6.3.0</span>

 - Scope: SESSION | GLOBAL
 - Persists to cluster: Yes
 - Type: Boolean
 - Default value: `OFF`
-- This variable is mainly used to control whether all CTEs in the entire session are force inlined or not.
-The default value is false, which means that inline cte is not enabled by default.
-(But if the user directly specifies the merge hint, it can still be turned on).
-If the variable is set to true, it means that all CTEs for this session force to enable inlining.
+- This variable is used to control whether CTEs in the entire session are force inlined or not.
+The default value is `OFF`, which means that inline cte is not enabled by default.
+However, you can still enable inline cte by specifying `MERGE（）hint`.
+If the variable is set to `ON`, all CTEs for this session are forced to enable inlining (except recursive CTE).

 ### tidb_partition_prune_mode <span class="version-mark">New in v5.1</span>